IzKuipers/IzKuipers/README.md

 Glad you found my github profile!
 I do actually wonder how you ended up here, was it because of ArcOS, nTerm, or maybe another repository?
 TWIx86 perhaps?
 Well actually it doesn't matter, because you are here now.
 Welcome!

-My name is Izaak Kuipers, a 15 year old fullstack developer focussed soully on making programs accessible to the public for IT hobbyists and the like.
+My name is Izaak Kuipers, a 15 year old fullstack developer focussed solely on making programs accessible to the public for IT hobbyists and the like.
 I've been on GitHub since december 2020 and have almost a houndred total repositories.
 I hope to make a lot of them public in the near future but that is still up for consideration.

 Want to contact me? go ahead, [here's my email](mailto:me@twihub.tk)